NLnetLabs/rpki-doc/source/krill/krillmanager/index.rst

 Krill Manager is currently available as a `DigitalOcean Marketplace 1-Click App
 <https://marketplace.digitalocean.com/apps/krill?refcode=cab39584666c>`_ with
 more cloud platforms coming soon.
+Hosting Krill Manger yourself is possible too, you should be able to run it on any Linux host that has Bash, Docker and Gluster installed.

 You can watch an introduction to the capabilities of Krill Manager in the video below.
 It walks through setting up Krill and all additional components using the